cinnData/MLearning/11. Neural networks/README.md

 * *The optimization method*, called the **solver** in scikit-learner.
 The **limited-memory Broyden-Fletcher-Goldfarb-Shanno method** (LBFGS) has been the choice for many years, but the current default option is the **stochastic gradient descent** (SGD).
 For small data sets, however, LFBGS can converge faster and perform better.

 * *The learning rate* is a parameter which controls how fast the adjustment of the weights is done.
 If it is too low, there is no convergence to the optimal solution.
 If it is too high, you can overshoot the optimal solution.
-Modern ML software allows setting an initial learning rate and decrease it as the learning process.
+Modern ML software allows setting an initial learning rate and decrease it as the learning process goes on.
-*

 * *The batch size*.
 In the SGD method, the training data are randomly partitioned in batches in every iteration.
 The batches are tried one-by-one and the weights are modified for every batch.

 * *Normalization*.
 The multilayer perceptron is sensitive to feature scaling, so it is highly recommended to scale your data.
 In the old data mining suites, normalization was applied as a part of the algorithm, and the output was scaled back to the original range.
 It is not so in scikit-learn.